Delegates Met for the 29th NPUC Constituency Session

 - The third section would have required the nominating committee to consider gender, race and ethnicity in the nomination of officers and executive committee members.
 Due to concern among the delegates about specific wording in that section, it was returned to the bylaws committee for further revision and will be reconsidered in the future.
 Despite the initial rejection of the diversity provisions, bylaws committee member and Montana delegate Steve Kreitner said, “It was obvious to me from both the diversity in the room and the spirit of the discussion that diversity of representation is a goal for everyone who attended the meetings.”

 Three Adventist Health administrators shared how God is working in and through the medical teams and staff in the hospital system.

 Adventist Health’s presentation was followed by a report by leaders from Walla Walla University on the university’s status in the wake of the pandemic.

-WWU president John McVay laid out a vision for campus improvements, including a new student life and ministry center.
+John McVay, WWU president, laid out a vision for campus improvements, including a new student life and ministry center.
 Prakash Ramoutar, newly-appointed WWU vice president for financial administration, shared that the university is in a financially secure position with recent, significant reductions in liabilities and steady growth in assets.